harel-coffee/gender_history-auto/writeups/descendants.md

 ## Are men or women more likely to have descendants?

-Yes.
 Women who graduated during the 1990s are more likely to have descendants and that difference is statistically significant.
 ```
 1980s